PHACDataHub/cloudrun-deployment-example/README.md

 # Cloudrun Deployment Example
-Deploying Django apps to Google Cloud Run using AlloyDB (via auth proxy sidecar) and GitHub Actions.
+Working towards deploying Django apps to Google Cloud Run using AlloyDB (via auth proxy sidecar) and GitHub Actions.

 *Work in progress - determining a workflow using a hello-world app and postgres-like db, then will apply to a more applicable projects*